josgrc711/post-install-config/README.md

 - Item 4
 - Item 5

-<h2>Setting up a VPN in a virtual machine and doing a few exercises.
+Setting up a VPN in a virtual machine and doing a few exercises.

-  Step 1:
+ On your pc you will type in whatismyipaddress.com, after that you will make a notation of the IP addrress as well as the city, region and country.

 ![image](https://github.com/josgrc711/post-install-config/assets/160549884/e547bb5d-d008-4e6b-81e4-b28b9e8ae826)

-On your pc you will type in whatismyipaddress.com, after that you will make a notation of the IP addrress as well as the city, region and country.
+Next thing you will do is create a virtual machine at portal.azure.com.
+When you are creating your VM and you get to the part where you are selecting a region just make sure the region is not where you currently live.

 ![image](https://github.com/josgrc711/post-install-config/assets/160549884/8a918a61-4c7b-46fc-9e42-09a69f6b2444)

+Once you are done creating the VM you will copy the public IP address and then you will paste it in the remote desktop box.

 ![image](https://github.com/josgrc711/post-install-config/assets/160549884/d13c05ba-dc12-46ea-b268-a0679b5020f6)

+After you click connect in the remote desktop box you will then enter your username and password.